SLjavad/LinqCollectionPerf/README.md

 # LinqCollectionPerf
-Performance of IEnumerable.Join() and dictionary over simple loops
+Performance of IEnumerable.Join() and dictionary vs simple loops

 You can uncomment method that you want to test and then run the program.